evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+### Sensors & Cameras

+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
+Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 748 liters (26.4 CU FT).
 With the rear seat folded down, this expands to 1614 liters (57.0 CU FT).
+On the roof, you can load up to 100 kg (220.5 lbs).
+Optional roof rails are available for easy mounting of a roof box or rack.

+The vehicle’s maximum weight is 2850 kg (6283 lbs), with a base weight of 2286 kg (5040 lbs).
+This allows for a maximum load of 564 kg (1243 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 680 kg (1499 lbs), while for an unbraked trailer, it is 680 kg (1499 lbs).